-Unlike the cheap eyemasks your airline hands out (if you’re lucky,) this is a premium item conceived specifically to offer optimal functionality and fit: even the head strap was designed to not snag in your hair.
+Unlike the cheap eyemasks your airline hands out (if you’re lucky,) this is a premium item conceived specifically to offer optimal functionality and fit: even the head strap was designed not to snag in your hair.
 Thoughtfully, it comes with a matching drawstring stow bag and a pair of earplugs.

 Forget fumbling with your passport and boarding pass at the check-in counter with Bellroy’s Travel Folio, a premium solution to keep your travel documents organized.
 This is far more than just a simple cover: it can hold two passports, several cards, and has designated spots to hold cash, a pen, and other documents.
-It’s crafted from luxe, two-toned leather that’s chosen specifically to last for years, and will patinate beautifully the more you use it.
+It’s crafted from luxe, two-toned leather chosen specifically to last for years, and will patinate beautifully the more you use it.

 The makers of the original digital tracker, Tile, have devised the Slim Tracker to be able to fit anywhere a credit card can.
-There’s no need to mount it onto anything to use it, you can simply slide it inside your wallet, a luggage tag, or your laptop case in order to keep better track of your most important items.
+There’s no need to mount it onto anything to use it; you can simply slide it inside your wallet, a luggage tag, or your laptop case in order to keep better track of your most important items.
 It also has an alarm you can sound from an app on your smartphone.
 This is definitely a wise investment for anyone who needs to travel with tech or electronic items to ensure their security.

 Reusable Aluminum Utensil Set

 Designed to be both super strong and super lightweight, Full Windsor’s Magware is endlessly toteable but actually feels comfortable enough to use.
-These utensils not only sandwich together, but magnetize compactly so they’ll never rattle around in your bag, and come with an included carrying case.
+These utensils not only sandwich together but magnetize compactly, so they’ll never rattle around in your bag, and they come with an included carrying case.
 You don’t have to limit yourself to toting these in your suitcase: they take up such little space that you can keep these on hand in your purse or messenger bag to reduce your use of to-go flatware all the time.

 Long known for making portable tools, Leatherman makes a line of even more compact multi-tools.
 Of them, the Free T4 has the perfect combination of tiny size and amount of features, managing to pack 12 tools into this handy device.